 2018

-I was successful in securing funds for the purchase of a 300 MHz BBO probe to replace a 25-year-old probe on an AV-III spectrometer.
+I was successful in securing funds for a new 300 MHz BBFO probe, replacing a 25-year-old probe and enabling increased capabilities and throughput.
 My proposal was selected from an internal competition for small equipment funds.

 2017